RShirohara/unified-webnovel/packages/rekurke-parse/README.md

 ## Types

 This package is fully typed with [TypeScript][].
-The are no extra exported types.
+There are no extra exported types.

 ## License